crabcanon/angular-es6-demo/README.md

   * All the required .scss will be compiled and minified to one single file called 'app.min.css'(in dist/public folder).
   * The original index.html will be rewritten in order to remove useless codes and load new resources(in dist/public folder).
   * In order to easily deploy the production to [Heroku](https://www.heroku.com/home) by using Node.js to serve the generated static files, I additionally create two extra files in the dist folder(server.js and package.json).
   * If you want to check the production, simply run `cd dist/public` and `python -m SimpleHTTPServer`, then visit 'http://localhost:8000'.
+Or the easiest way to do in this case(static webpage), is to double-click the index.html file located in dist/public folder.

 #### 2. How to depoly your production to Heroku?